 In this map, every state is sized by its number of electoral votes assigned.
 It more or less distorts the geographical position and shape of each state, but you can still easily make sense of the map.

-Furthermore, to help with the process, each time you color or remove the color of a state, the corresponding color box in the legend area gets updated with the current electoral votes sum:
+Furthermore, to help with the process, each time you color or remove the color of a state, the corresponding color box in the legend area gets updated.
+The update reflects the current electoral vote sum.

-This way it is easier to keep track of the electoral votes for each entity on the map, especially when you make prediction maps for the Election (a candidate needs 270 votes to win).
+Keeping track of the electoral votes for each entity on the map is made easier this way.
+This is particularly useful when creating prediction maps for the Election, as a candidate needs 270 votes to win.

-Ultimately, I hope that the new hexagonal cartogram map on MapChart with its features will prove helpful for users that love making election maps.
+I hope that the US hexagonal cartogram map on MapChart, with its unique features, will be a useful tool.